 Towering over Lafayette Square in the Historic District, the Cathedral of St. John the Baptist's Gothic towers should lure in any architecture buff.
 The original cathedral was constructed in 1799 by the first French colonists to arrive in the area.
 At the end of the 19th century, the old building was torn down to make room for the larger, stone cathedral that you see today.
-It is known for its intricate gold-leaf designs, an Italian marble altar and stunning stained-glass windows.
+If you've ever seen photos of it, you've likely seen the cathedral's intricate gold-leaf designs, Italian marble altar and stunning stained-glass windows.

-The Cathedral of St. John the Baptist is open weekdays from 9 a.m. to 5 p.m., while Saturdays and Sundays are reserved for religious ceremonies.
-You don't have to pay to look around, but donations are greatly appreciated.
-For more information, visit the cathedral's website.
+The Cathedral of St. John the Baptist is open Monday through Saturday from 9 to 11:45 a.m. and from 12:45 to 5 p.m., while Sundays are reserved for religious ceremonies.
+You don't have to pay to look around, but a $2 donation is appreciated.
+Photography is permitted inside the cathedral.
+For more information, including Mass times, visit the cathedral's website.

 More Best Things To Do in Savannah